KDE/krita-marketing/From PS/IntroductiontoKritaforusercomingfromPs-4.md

 #### Useful shortcut ####

-- Shift:  Grow or Shrink the brush size (or [ and ])
+- Shift:  Grow or Shrink the brush size (or [ and ]).
-- /: Switch last preset selected and current (ex: a pencil preset, and a eraser preset)
+- /: Switch last preset selected and current (ex: a pencil preset, and a eraser preset).
 - K and L:  increment Darker and Lighter value of active color
-- I and O: increment opacity plus or minus
+- I and O: increment opacity plus or minus.
 - D: Reset color to black/foreground and white/background
 - X: Switch background and foreground colors
 - Shift+ I / Shift+N / Shift+M: a set of default keyboard shortcuts[^2] for accessing the on-canvas color selector.